 Liam started the Scuba for Autism program at Loves Park Scuba, and Rebecah says she’s already seen an incredible difference.

 “His speech has increased in ways, like even when he speaks to me, I’m blown away.
 For a spectrum mom with a child that had basically no language last year, that is huge for us.” said Rebecah.

-The program has been around for a year, after the owner, Dan Johnson, realized that his 11 foot pool and the oxygen provided directly correlates to the therapy used in hyperbaric chambers.
+The program has been around for a year, after the owner, Dan Johnson, realized that his 11 foot pool and the Nitrox provided directly correlates to the therapy used in hyperbaric chambers.

 “After a short period of time with the scuba diving, the kids they feel better, they’re more alert, more social active, more eye contact, it’s really helping them a lot.” said Johnson.

 The program is a way to give back to the community that Johnson never thought he could.